Start by watching some of the latest talks, then read some recent posts to discover more about TEDxMontreal.

-A committee dedicated to the programming of the event then reviews the applications and establishes a top 50 of the most interesting suggestions.
-Subsequently, the 50 candidates are interviewed in order to learn more about their idea.
+The exciting journey of becoming a speaker for TEDxMontréal begins with an Idea.
+If you believe your idea is worth sharing with us, your city, and the world, then thoroughly fill out the idea proposal form.
+A committee dedicated to the programming of the event will review the applications sent via this form and will establish a list of the most interesting suggestions.
+The candidates on that list are then interviewed in order to learn more about their idea.

 Once their ideas have been more deeply explored, a second selection committee – this time consisting of professionals from a variety of fields – examines the applications.
 The programming committee presents each application to the selection committee and the latter eventually votes to choose the speakers that will be part of the next TEDxMontréal edition.